n8chan/Project-Management/FINAL PAPERS/TARUN_BATHINI.md

 Finally, there is the challenge of sustainability and avoiding burnout.
 To address this, FitFocus will adopt a community-driven governance model, encouraging active contributors to take on maintainer roles.
 This shared ownership will help distribute responsibilities and keep the project evolving over time.

+### Reflection & Learning
+Working on FitFocus has taught me a lot about what it really takes to bring an open-source project to life.
+It’s easy to come up with ideas, but turning them into something useful requires planning, flexibility, and collaboration.
+One of the biggest lessons I’ve learned is the importance of clear scope.
+It’s tempting to keep adding features, but staying focused on the core problem ensures the project remains manageable and actually delivers value.

+Another key takeaway is how critical community involvement is for open-source success.
+Good documentation, clear contribution guidelines, and active communication channels are not optional — they are essential for getting others to care about your project.
+FitFocus is not just my personal tool; it’s designed to be a platform that grows through community input.
+That mindset shift was important.

+On the technical side, balancing innovation with maintainability has been a valuable lesson.
+Using modular design, automated testing, and version control are not just best practices — they make it possible for other developers to contribute without breaking things.
+This will keep the project healthy in the long run.

+Finally, I’ve realized that open-source is not just about code.
+It’s about building something in the open, being transparent with challenges, and creating a space where others can learn and contribute.
+That collaborative spirit is what makes open-source special, and it’s something I want to carry forward in future projects.

 Cite as the form (Lastname, 2023) in the body of your text.
 List reference citation in this section.